 Stinging in and around the Affected Area

 The leading side-effect of CoolSculpting is pain, aching, or stinging of the affected area.
-Most people start to feel this discomfort after surgery, and it can last up to 14 days.
+Most people start to feel this discomfort after surgery, lasting up to 14 days.

-Should you still feel stinging after the initial two weeks, you should consult with your doctor.
+Should you still feel stinging after the initial two weeks, consult with your doctor?
 Doctors believe that the freezing temperature needed to kill the fat cells is the cause.

 After your procedure, you may experience the following side effects; however, they are temporary: